-The estimated value of funds held by GWCF on behalf of Abby's House was \$1,621,558 as of December 31, 2022.
+The estimated value of funds held by GWCF on behalf of Abby's House was \$1,831,461 and \$1,621,558 as of December 31, 2023 and 2022, respectively.
 Abby's House contributes to this fund which may be used for future programs or capital needs.
 In addition, it is the hope of Abby's House that other individuals will contribute to the fund.
-The nature of the agency endowment fund agreement grants variance power, or control, to GWCF, which gives GWCF the ultimate authority over the fund and the income derived therefrom.
-Abby's House retains a beneficial interest in the endowment fund held by the GWCF, the assets of which are not in the possession of Abby's House; however, Abby's House has legally enforceable rights and claims to the earnings on such assets.
+The nature of the agency fund agreement grants variance power, or control, to GWCF, which gives GWCF the ultimate authority over the fund and the income derived therefrom.
+Abby's House retains a beneficial interest in the agency fund held by the GWCF, the assets of which are not in the possession of Abby's House; however, Abby's House has legally enforceable rights and claims to the earnings on such assets.
 Upon request by Abby's House, and subject to the approval of the GWCF, income from the fund is distributed to Abby's House.
 Abby's House may also request distributions of the principal, subject to an application and approval process.
 Based upon the agreement with GWCF, the funds are reported as net assets with donor restrictions in the accompanying consolidated financial statements.

-The following schedule summarizes the changes in Abby's House's beneficial interest, valued using Level 3 inputs, for the year presented:
+The following schedule summarizes the changes in Abby's House's beneficial interest, valued using Level 3 inputs, for the years presented:

-Amount
+2023 2022

-\$2,001,291
+Beneficial Interest - Beginning of Year \$1,621,558 \$2,001,291

-7,500
+Contributions to the Fund - 7,500

-(85,000)
+Distributions from the Fund (65,000) (85,000)

-(279,086)
+Investment Income (Loss) 299,046 (279,086)

-(23,147)
+Investment Management Fees (24,143) (23,147)

-\$1,621,558
+Beneficial Interest - End of Year \$1,831,461 \$1,621,558